Pokhara: Sports and recreation

 The sporting activities are mainly centered in the multipurpose stadium Pokhara Rangasala (or Annapurna Stadium) in Rambazar.
 The popular sports are football, cricket, volleyball, basketball, martial arts, etc. The Sahara Club is one of the most active organizations promoting football in the city and organizes a South Asian club-level annual tournament: the Aaha Gold Cup.
 Additionally, the Kaski District Football Association (KDFA) organizes Safal Pokhara Gold Cup, which is also a South Asian club-level tournament and ANFA organizes local Kaski district club-level Balram KC memorial football tournament.
 B-13, Sangam & LG are the powerhouse Football club in Pokhara.
 There are several tennis courts.
 Himalayan Golf Course has attracted international press for its unique design.
 At 1100 meters, on the way, near Sarangkot hill, high mountain sports activity, paragliding is a good attraction for tourists as well as domestic tourists for adventure activities Nearby Sarangkot hill has developed as a good attraction for adventure activities such as paragliding and skydiving.
 The Pokhara city marathon, high altitude marathon are some activities attracting mass participation.
 Adventure sports such as base jumping, paragliding, canyoning, rock climbing, bungee jumping, etc. are targeted towards tourists.
-Pokhara Rhinos represents the city in Everest Premier League.
+The Pokhara Rhinos cricket team represented the city in the Everest Premier League; in the Nepal Premier League, the city's team is the Pokhara Avengers.